salwaElkaddaoui/DigiCam/README.md

 7. Insert the SD Card on you raspberry pi, and power the latter on.

 #### Method 2: Startup Disk Creator
 **Startup Disk Creator** is installed by default on ubuntu, I successfully tried it on Ubuntu 18.04.

+#### Method 3: rpi-imager
+This is the easiest method of all.
+You don't even need to download the .img file of the operating system in your computer.

 - To communicate with the raspberry pi, you can either setup an **ssh connection**, or just **connect a monitor, a mouse and a keyboard to the raspberry pi** and use it as a regular computer (which I did).